Andrés Pablo Sarto

 Abstract: Over the past two decades, shadow banks have significantly expanded their share of residential mortgage lending, even surpassing pre-financial crisis levels.
 This surge is often attributed to post-crisis regulatory changes and improvements in shadow banks’ technology.
 In this paper, we document a new driving force: the persistent decline in interest rates.
 When interest rates are high, cheap deposit funding provides banks with a significant competitive advantage against shadow banks relying on wholesale funding.
 As interest rates plummet, banks lose this advantage, experience a squeeze in their net interest margin, leading to diminished profitability, weaker growth, and cost-cutting measures such as branch closures.
 By contrast, shadow banks are able to gain market share.
 We test this mechanism using a shift-share empirical design based on differences in historical bank balance sheet composition.
 We find that banks more vulnerable to falling interest rates contracted lending as a response to lower profitability while also scaling back non-interest expenses on their branches.
 This created a fertile environment for non-banks to expand in areas with banks exposed to declining interest rates.

-Presentations (incl scheduled and co-authors): 16th annual conference of the LSE Paul Woolley Centre, IMF Macrofinancial seminar, SED (Barcelona), FIRS (Berlin), 1st UIC Finance Conference, Miami Herbert Business School, 15th Florida State University Truist Beach Conference, AFA 2024, SAET Conference, the NBER Summer Institute (Corporate Finance and Risks of Financial Institutions), the Rome Junior Finance Conference, the BSE Summer Forum, the 21st Macro Finance Society Workshop, the OFR Rising Scholars Conference on the Future of Financial Stability, the Swiss Winter Conference on Financial Intermediation, the UCLA-David Backus Memorial Conference, CUNY, NYU Stern, LSE.
+Presentations (incl scheduled and co-authors): 16th annual conference of the LSE Paul Woolley Centre, SED (Barcelona), FIRS (Berlin), 1st UIC Finance Conference, Miami Herbert Business School, 15th Florida State University Truist Beach Conference, AFA 2024, SAET Conference, the NBER Summer Institute (Corporate Finance and Risks of Financial Institutions), the Rome Junior Finance Conference, the BSE Summer Forum, the 21st Macro Finance Society Workshop, the OFR Rising Scholars Conference on the Future of Financial Stability, the Swiss Winter Conference on Financial Intermediation, the UCLA-David Backus Memorial Conference, CUNY, NYU Stern, LSE.

 Estimating Credit Multipliers, with Atif Mian and Amir Sufi.